JustAnyones/Plugin-creator-website/docs/docs/attribute-types/meta/tags.md

 This is an object of the meta object that contains tags.
 You can define multiple tags in the same meta object.

+Adding custom tags may be useful as you can fetch drafts via tags using [`Draft.getDrafts("meta tag")`](https://doc.theotown.com/modules/Draft.html#getDrafts).

 <!-- TODO: add tags that are loaded by Lua -->

 ## Animation tags